romland/smoozoo/README.md

     - be able to set a title of an image (through some meta data)

-    - save image; incl. whatever plugins did -- would need some way to say which elements are part of the image (in the case of overlay canvases and similar.
+    - save image; incl. whatever plugins did -- would need some way to say which elements are part of the image (in the case of overlay canvases and similar)

+    - manual annotation on a separate canvas (i.e. simple drawing -- or minipaint?)

     - set up an intermediate layer to allow MiniPaint to be used for drawing on overlay file:///K:/development/2023/miniPaint/index.html